MrLightgun/MiSTerSindenDriver/README.md

 1. The username is `root` and the password is `1` on MiSTer mainline.

-1. Run the original `Install_MrFusion.sh` script that is still in the /media/fat folder.This script will download the latest files and re-run the installation, ensuring your setup is up-to-date.
+1. Run the original `Install_MrFusion.sh` script that is still in the /media/fat/Lightgun/MiSTerSindenDriver-main folder.
+This script will download the latest files and re-run the installation, ensuring your setup is up-to-date:

+    ```shell
+    cd /media/fat/Lightgun/MiSTerSindenDriver-main
+    chmod +x Install_MrFusion.sh
+    ./Install_MrFusion.sh
+    ```

 1. Reboot MiSTer after the script has successfully completed.

+## Uninstallation

+To remove the Sinden Lightgun driver and associated files from your MiSTer setup, follow these steps:

+1. Ensure your MiSTer is powered on and connected to the internet.

+1. Find out your MiSTer IP address (available on the main settings menu) and note it down.

+1. Connect to your MiSTer device over SSH (using PuTTY or your SSH client of choice) or, if you have a keyboard connected to the MiSTer, you can load the console on the device by pressing F9 on the keyboard.

+1. The username is `root` and the password is `1` on MiSTer mainline.

+1. Navigate to the directory where you copied the `Uninstall_MrFusion.sh` script.
+For example, if you copied it to `/media/fat`, use:

+    ```shell
+    cd /media/fat/Lightgun/MiSTerSindenDriver-main
+    ```

+1. Make sure the `Uninstall_MrFusion.sh` script is executable:

+    ```shell
+    chmod +x Uninstall_MrFusion.sh
+    ```

+1. Run the `Uninstall_MrFusion.sh` script:

+    ```shell
+    ./Uninstall_MrFusion.sh
+    ```

+1. After the script has completed successfully, reboot your MiSTer:

+    ```shell
+    reboot
+    ```

+This will remove all files and directories associated with the Sinden Lightgun driver, restoring your MiSTer setup to its previous state.

 ## Usage